MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/investigate-users.md

 :::image type="content" source="../../media/investigate-users/Fig2-user-incident-overview.png" alt-text="A specific user's page in the Microsoft 365 Defender portal" lightbox="../../media/investigate-users/Fig2-user-incident-overview.png":::

 > [!NOTE]
-> The user page shows Azure Active Directory (AD) organization as well as groups, helping you understand the groups and permissions associated with a user.
+> The user page shows the Azure Active Directory (Azure AD) organization as well as groups, helping you understand the groups and permissions associated with a user.

 ## Overview
 ### Entity details

-The **Entity details** on the left of the page provide information about the user, such as Azure Active Directory (AD) Identity risk level, the number of devices the user is logged on to, when the user was first and last seen, the user's accounts, groups that the user belongs to, contact information, and more.
+The **Entity details** on the left of the page provide information about the user, such as the Azure Active Directory (Azure AD) Identity risk level, the number of devices the user is signed in to, when the user was first and last seen, the user's accounts, groups that the user belongs to, contact information, and more.
 You'll see other details depending on the integration features you've enabled.

 ### Visual view of incidents and alerts